elastic/integrations/packages/syslog_router/docs/README.md

         - regexp.message: <PATTERN_2>
 ```

 In the `then` statement, a list of processors can be given.
-If the `if` statement
-evaluated true, then this list of processors will run.
-At minimum, an `add_fields`
+At minimum, an
-processor needs to be added with the following fields:
+`add_fields` processor needs to be added with the following fields:

 **Required fields:**